“THIRD ANNUAL “APPRECIATION DAY””

 - There are no steps and everything including restrooms is handicapped accessible.
 Groups of up to sixty can be accommodated.

 - Group discounts are available.
-Regular price for adults is $6 with a $1.00 discount for seniors 60 years old and over and for firefighters; with groups of twenty or more the price is $4.
-Regular price for children 3 to 15 is $2; with groups of twenty or more the price is $1.50.
-Children under 3 as well as drivers and escorts are free.
-Single payment for entire group is preferred.
+Regular price for adults is $6 with a $1.00 discount for seniors 60 years old and over and for firefighters.
+Regular price for children 3 to 15 is $2.
+Children under 3 are free.

 - There is parking for buses; direct door access.
 Rest area for drivers.